sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-online-app/cp-mobile-dev-kit-online-app.md

 SAP Web IDE has a feature to generate QR code for app on-boarding.

-Right click on the `MDKOnlineApp` MDK Application in the project explorer pane and select **MDK Show QR Code**.
+Right click the `MDKOnlineApp` MDK Application in the project explorer pane and select **MDK Show QR Code**.

 ![MDK](img_009.1.png)